NiklasRosenstein/slap/README.md

 * Uses Pip to install your project(s), unlike Poetry which comes with its own dependency resolver and package installer (which I personally have been having a lot of issues with in the past).
 * Does not have a concept of lock files

+### How can I use the shiny new `uv` installer with Slap?

+You can configure Slap to use `uv` to create virtual environments:

+    $ slap config --venv-type uv

+When Slap detects a virtual environment that was created with `uv` (note: actually, create with `uv` by Slap itself), it will use `uv` to install packages into the virtual environment.
+Alternatively, you can pass the `--installer uv` option to `slap install`.